Tesla's price cuts drag share prices sharply lower

 Tesla’s first-quarter operating margin fell from 19.2% in the first quarter of last year to 11.4% this quarter.

-Musk said Tesla wants to sell more vehicles at lower prices so it later can take in revenue from software, service and its $15,000 “Full Self-Driving” system that will turn cars into robotaxis and increase their value.
+Musk said Tesla wants to sell more vehicles at lower prices so it later can take in revenue from its $15,000 “Full Self-Driving” system that will turn cars into robotaxis and increase their value.

 Despite the name, the cars cannot drive themselves, and Tesla warns drivers that they have to be ready to intervene at all times.